-Wolfson is a modern college in a traditional setting positioned on the banks of the River Cherwell.
-It was founded to provide a stimulating and supportive environment specifically for graduate students.
+Wolfson is a modern college in a traditional setting positioned on the tranquil banks of the River Cherwell.
+It was founded in 1966 to provide a stimulating and supportive environment specifically for graduate students.

 The college is open, informal, diverse, democratic and multidisciplinary.
 Its ethos has been carried through from its founding President Sir Isaiah Berlin, and is embedded in the college structure up to this very day.
 Wolfson has one single common room organisation to which all members of the college belong and which reflects the college’s egalitarian philosophy.

-Over the past few years the college has greatly increased its scholarship provision and several new students receive scholarships either fully or partly funded by the college each year.
-Details of the scholarships available for entry in 2017-18 may be found on the college website.
+The college offers a number of scholarships each year and several new students receive scholarships either fully or partly funded by the college.
+Details of the scholarships available for entry in the current admissions cycle may be found on the college website.

 Accommodation and meals